Furnace Repair in Birmingham, AL — Shelby County Heating Specialists

 Carbon Monoxide Safety — Every Furnace Call

 Birmingham Heating & Air Conditioning includes a carbon monoxide safety inspection on every furnace service call at no extra charge.
 We use calibrated combustion analyzers to test flue gas composition and confirm the heat exchanger is intact.
-Alabama homes have CO detectors as a code requirement for new construction, but many older homes in our service area — particularly in Clay, Pinson, and Columbiana — do not have them installed.
+Alabama homes have CO detectors as a code requirement for new construction, but many older homes in our service area — particularly in Sylacauga, Columbiana, and Montevallo — do not have them installed.

 If you do not have a working CO detector within 10 feet of your sleeping areas, we will remind you.
 Cracked heat exchangers in older furnaces are the leading cause of residential CO exposure in the Birmingham area.